 Automation in goods and services production has been and increasingly going to be one of the main variables to define the state of progress of any developed economy.
 Supply chains everywhere are informed by automation standards and there are already examples of almost-fully automated production arrays that are machine-controlled with minimal eye supervision (main examples are obviously microchip foundries).
 This fording from the tools to the robot opened interesting scenarios for manufacturing and service delivering thanks to automation of tasks and automated computation.
 Goods and services produced through these new instruments have now conquered markets and have a part in billions of lives with their shapes, forms, materials but above all with the immaterial and bulky (for somebody cumbersome) knowledge component they embed.
 Immaterial is just a substitute for digital, as the bulk of immaterial knowledge is nowadays designed, programmed and encoded in digital form.
 Consequences have arisen from these applications that require analysis and elaboration: how does this immaterial (digital) load matters in individuals and societies?
-What are the collaterals of consumptions of these products and how to mitigate the constant drifting we experience in our knowledge base?
-A lot has been presented about sociological consequences and story-telling about these artefacts [40] without enough attention to the scientific-philosophic genealogy of these products.
-Searching the space of ontologies that define these products can facilitate specifications not well carried on the contemporary discourse?
+What are the collaterals of consumption of these products and how to mitigate the constant drifting we experience in our knowledge base?
+A lot has been presented about sociological consequences and story-telling about these artefacts [54] without enough attention to the scientificphilosophic genealogy of these products.
+Searching the space of ontologies that define these products can facilitate specifications not well carried on by contemporary discourses?

-Recently, promoted by the rise of industrial standards, reclaiming themes already present in the 1960s, a wide discourse started about which ethics and deontology (especially in the field of AI) is necessary to develop the necessary processes of caring to mitigate possible adverse phenomena manifesting at scale (for a sample of criticalities in digitised process see [30] for the particular adverse phenomenon called textitdrift, and mentioned in reference).
-By the adoption of products more and more dematerialised (and so by necessity digitised), the delay in cognitive updating defines organisational disequilibria and is maybe the defining point of the increasingly concerning skill gaps and other issue is social capital?
+Recently, promoted by the rise of industrial standards, reclaiming themes already present in the 1960s, a wide discourse started about which ethics and deontology (especially in the field of AI) is necessary to develop the necessary processes of caring to mitigate possible adverse phenomena manifesting at scale (for a sample of criticalities in digitised process see [42] for the particular adverse phenomenon called drift, as mentioned in reference).
+By the adoption of products more and more dematerialised (and so by necessity digitised), the delay in cognitive updating defines organisational disequilibria and is maybe the defining point of the increasingly concerning skill gaps among organisations and individuals and other issues arising in social capital?
 How can we wrap our heads around these new classes of problems?
-This text proposes some basic definitions and provides a clearly not exhaustive working hypothesis to define these classes of problems.
+This text proposes some basic definitions and provides a clearly non-exhaustive working hypothesis to define these classes of problems.